SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupRevisionLocation.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupRevisionLocation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupRevisionLocation

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.RevisionLocation resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.RevisionLocation resource property to the template.
+RevisionLocation is a property that defines the location of the CodeDeploy application revision to deploy.

 ## SYNTAX